zwbetz-gh/zwbetz/content/blog/buffalo-chicken-dip-recipe/index.md

 ## Directions

-1. Preheat oven to 350 degrees Fahrenheit
+1. Preheat oven to 350 °F
 1. Mix all ingredients in large bowl then spoon into baking dish
 1. _Optional:_ cover with layer of shredded cheese
 1. Bake 20 mins or until heated through